jadams1313/Workout/README.md

 Database Configuration: If you're using a database to store workout data, make sure to update the database connection details in the config.py file.
 Customization: You can customize the GUI elements, styling, and functionality according to your preferences by modifying the appropriate files in the project.
 Contributing
 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request on GitHub.
+This is a very rudimentary implimentation so feel free to add on to it however you feel fit.
+I am planning on adding a nutrition element in the future.

 License
 This project is licensed under the MIT License.